-"Weekly Earnings" means your gross weekly income form your Employer.
-It is figured by multiplying your current base rate of pay multiplied by the average number of hours you worked per week during the 12 month period just prior to your date of disability, or the period of employment with your Employer if you were employed less than 12 months.
+"Monthly Earnings" means your gross monthly income from your Employer.
+It is figured by multiplying your current base rate of pay multiplied by the average number of hours you worked per month during the 12 month period just prior to your date of disability, or the period of employment with your Employer if you were employed for less than 12 months.
 It includes your total income before taxes.
-It is prior to any deductions made for a pre-tax contributions to a qualified deferred compensation plan, Section 125 plan, or flexible spending account.
-It does not include income received from commissions, bonuses, overtime pay, shift differential or any other extra compensation, or income received from sources other than your Employer.
+It is prior to any deductions made for pre-tax contributions to a qualified deferred compensation plan, Section 125 plan, or flexible spending account.
+It does not include income received from commissions, bonuses, overtime pay, shift differential, or any other extra compensation, or income received from source other than your Employer.